 (Luke 17:11) On the way to Jerusalem, Jesus was passing along the border between Samaria and Galilee, and (12) as he entered a village, ten lepers came to meet him.
 (13) Keeping their distance, they called out to him, “Jesus, Master, have pity on us!”
 (14) Then Jesus said to them, “Go and show yourselves to the priests.”
 Now, as they went their way, they found that they were cured.
 (15) One of them, as soon as he saw he was healed, turned back praising God in a loud voice, and (16) throwing himself on his face before Jesus, he gave him thanks.
 This man was a Samaritan.
 (17) Then Jesus said, “Were not all ten healed?
 Where are the other nine?
 (18) Was no one found to return and give praise to God but this foreigner?”
 (19) And Jesus said to him, “Get up and go your way; your faith has saved you.”

 Researchers found leprosy bacteria among some mummies in Egypt.
 Leprosy was prevalent in the past.
-The Israelites received this disease from Egypt while they were slaves for 400 years there.
+The Israelites picked up this disease in Egypt while they were slaves for 400 years there.
 The people misunderstood and feared leprosy as incurable and contagious throughout history.
 The Israelites considered it as God’s punishment for the affected people’s sins.
-According to Deuteronomy 28:27 Moses said: “The LORD shall inflict you with the boils of Egypt, tumors, scurvy and itch, from which you cannot be healed.”
+According to Deuteronomy 28:27, Moses said: “The LORD shall inflict you with the boils of Egypt, tumours, scurvy and itch, from which you cannot be healed.”
 Ancient people considered cancer and elephantiasis also as leprosy.

 The Jews considered lepers as sinners and spiritually dead.
 So, the priests declared them unclean after inspection and expelled them as outcasts from their family and society.
 Leviticus chapter 13 gives the details of how priests should examine the leper and declare him clean or unclean.
-The public avoided any contact with the lepers who must cry out “unclean, unclean” and keep a distance from others (Leviticus 13:45-46).
+The public avoided any contact with the lepers who must cry out “unclean, unclean” and keep a distance from others (Lev 13:45-46).
 People considered the places where lepers entered defiled.
-Though they could enter the synagogue for worship, they had an isolated place there.
+Though they could enter the synagogue for worship, they had a segregated section there.
 They had to go in together before the congregation entered and leave only after they left.
-If the lepers go beyond their allowed boundary anywhere, the community punished them with forty whip stripes.
-The scientists developed multi-drug treatment (MDT) for leprosy only in the 1970s on the island of Malta.
+If the lepers overstepped their allotted boundary anywhere, they incurred a penalty of forty whip lashes.
+Science developed Multi-Drug Treatment (MDT) for leprosy only in the 1970s on the island of Malta.

-The lepers kept a distance from Jesus, as the rabbis prescribed.
-It was one hundred steps or six feet.
+The lepers kept the prescribed distance from Jesus.
+It was one hundred steps or sixty feet.
 The ten lepers kept this distance, and Jesus did not approach to touch them.
 Whereas in Matthew 8:3, Jesus touched a leper and healed him instantly.